rdkcentral/rdkservices/TextToSpeech/doc/TextToSpeechPlugin.md

 <a name="event.onspeechinterrupted"></a>
 ## *onspeechinterrupted <sup>event</sup>*

-Triggered when the current speech is interrupted either by a next speech request or by calling `cancel`.
+Triggered when the current speech is interrupted either by a next speech request, by calling `cancel` or by disabling TTS, when speech is in progress.

 ### Parameters